evamh/ThreeJS-Forest-Scene/README.md

-# Coding-One-Final-Project
-Repository for the coding one final project
+# Three.js Interactive Woodland scene

 **MIMIC link:** https://mimicproject.com/code/e9298342-2ed7-7899-e402-b8180d359d1d

-For my final project, I extended my homework from session 7 and created an interactive Three.js woodland scene.
 The majority of the objects are built using THREE.Groups, with each object defined in a separate class and instances of each created in the main scene script.

 The scene is comprised of a few static objects.
 Each object is composed of multiple geometries grouped together and use various textures to render them more realistic.
 A few of the objects are animated.
 For instance, the sun (in the sunny scene) rotates around the skybox, using a pivot to rotate around the y-axis.
 The clouds move along the x-axis, resetting to the left of the skybox once they pass through the right side.
 Finally, the raindrops move down the y-axis, resetting to the cloud position once they reach the ground.
 Each of the animated objects call their own animate() function defined in their class.